 I used to have a band a few years back and we were doing festivals of 40,000+ people.
 We had a summer tour, our own label and a manager.
 After the summer tour, we had played all the major festivals in Spain.
-One of them was particularly bad.
-The festival was called Sonorama, in Burgos.
-We had to leave Barcelona on a Saturday at 7am, and drive for 10 hours.
-Then when we arrived, we had to pay for our own lodgings.
-To get back, we had to wake up early and drive another 10 hours.
+One of them was particularly bad; it was called Sonorama, in Burgos.
+We had to leave Barcelona on a Saturday at 7am, and drive for ten hours.
+When we arrived, we had to pay for our own lodgings.
+To get back, we had to wake up early and drive another ten hours.
 In total, we made €700 for the whole band, and this despite having played for 40,000+ people.
 How are you supposed to make that work in the long-term??
-It's a rip-off.
+It’s a rip-off.
 So what you get is an amateurization of local bands.
 The only ones who get paid properly at these festivals are the headliners.
-After the entire summer tour, once we started doing the accounting on the money spent on gas, label expenses, lodgings, food, etc we made €300 each.
-We were like "What the hell is this??".
-It made no sense unless you're in it for the attention and the groupies.
+After the entire summer tour, once we started doing the accounting for the money spent on gas, label expenses, lodgings, food, etc we made €300 each.
+We were like “What the hell is this??“.
+It makes no sense unless you’re in it for the attention and the groupies.

 There’s no regulation for this at all.
 However, about a year ago, a new musician’s union was formed and they’ve started doing some interesting things.
 It’s called Smac (Sindicat de Músics Activistes de Catalunya) , and it’s made up of activist musicians who are pushing for change.

-Here's another example of how bands are left to fend for themselves in Spain.
+Here’s another example of how bands are left to fend for themselves in Spain.
 I produced an album for a Japanese ska band called Tokyo Sky Paradise Orchestra.
-I'd say they're the best ska band in the world, and they fill up huge venues in Asia.
+I’d say they’re the best ska band in the world, and they fill up huge venues in Asia.
 They came to Spain to record an album with the hope of opening up the European scene to their music, and after we made the record, they booked the big room at the Apolo for a live show.
 Attendance was only 50%.
 But then when they go to England to play, they headline Glastonbury.
 How can you go from a half-full mid-sized venue to headlining a major festival?
-It doesn't make sense, and it's not their fault.
-Ever since my experience with the Electro-Pop, I just tell the artists that I work with plainly, "Forget about Spain.
-Just go straight to Latin America".
-Since that album, they made 2 more in Brazil and Mexico, and now everywhere they play in Latin America, they sell-out huge venues.
-I'm talking 20,000-30,000 people.
-So how can it be the band's fault?
-And they're signed to a Sony sub-label, so it's not for lack of marketing budget if the label wants to push them.
+It doesn’t make sense, and it’s not their fault.
+Ever since my experience with the Electro-Pop group, I just plainly tell the artists that I work with, “Forget about Spain.
+Just go straight to Latin America“.
+Since the album I produced for them, they’ve recorded two more in Brazil and Mexico, and now they sell-out huge venues where-ever they play in Latin America.
+I’m talking 20,000 – 30,000 capacity venues.
+So how can it be the band’s fault?
+And they’re signed to a Sony sub-label, so their situation is Spain is not for lack of marketing.
+The label could push them if they wanted to.

 So why don’t they?
 If Sony wants to blow up an artists in Spain, they have same avenues for that as in any other country.
 I see posters for Shakira’s new tour everywhere.
 You mean a label can’t pump half a million dollars into marketing local bands like they do with AAA stars?